Bruntingthorpe Aerodrome: Current uses

 The most notable aircraft at the aerodrome was the Avro Vulcan XH558, which was restored to airworthy condition over eight years at a cost of about GBP 6,000,000.
 Its first flight was from Bruntingthorpe on 18 October 2007.
 The Vulcan left Bruntingthorpe at the beginning of the 2008 flying display season, was temporarily based at RAF Brize Norton as a flying base, and RAF Lyneham as its winter maintenance base.
-It is now grounded and based at Doncaster Sheffield Airport, Doncaster, formerly RAF Finningley 'V Bomber' base, but will be dismantled and moved in 2023 as the airport has closed.
+It is now grounded and based at Doncaster Sheffield Airport, Doncaster, formerly RAF Finningley 'V Bomber' base.

-Bruntingthorpe used to house the Cold War Jets Collection aircraft museum, although many of these aircraft have now been moved to other locations.
+Bruntingthorpe houses the Cold War Jets Collection aircraft museum on the edge of the site, although due a reduction in space some aircraft have now been moved to other locations such as the South Wales Aviation Museum.

 Vickers VC10 C1K XR808 "Bob" arrived at Bruntingthorpe on 29 July 2013 after retirement from the RAF and has now moved to RAF Cosford to join their museum.

 In March 2013, six of the former nine RAF Lockheed TriStars were flown to the aerodrome to be stored, but have since been scrapped.

 The last VC-10 to fly (ZA147) was flown to the aerodrome to be stored, but has since been scrapped.